- Canary Islands

 It is free to visit and it's like a small botanical garden.
 It's lovely at every time of the year, even during the winter months, when we usually come to visit.

 Hours to visit Jardin Hijuela del Botanico:

+Wondering what else to see in La Orotava?
 While walking through the city, you can look for these interesting places in La Orotava: